-- The course meets online through zoom, twice a week for two hours each session. - There will be no exams but plenty of homework assignments / projects. - Projects will be announced, and the project briefs will be available on SuCourse+. - You will be given specific formats (paper sizes) for every home project.
-Presenting your work in these formats are crucial and critical! - All homework/projects are to be submitted online.
-You should photograph, name and uploaded your projects on SuCourse+ before the class begins. - All homework/project files you submit online should be named in the following format: your name-last name-project number - You will always have the opportunity to redo your projects, after the online critique sessions, and submit it before the next class.
-When you redo the homework/projects in order to improve your results, this is called "sharpening" a design.
-In such cases do not forget to add a capital "S" (meaning sharpened) next to the number of the project:
+- The course meets physically in the studio, twice a week for two hours each session. - There will be no exams but plenty of homework assignments / projects. - Projects will be announced, and the project briefs will be available on SuCourse+. - You will be given specific formats (paper sizes) for every home project.
+Presenting your work in these formats are crucial and critical! - All homework/projects are to be presented on the walls of the studio sharp before the class begins.
+(Use Blue Tack / Patafix to hang your work) - Sharp here means that the projects will be hung before the class begins and not after!!! - All homework/projects will have your name, last name, date and the number of the homework/project written, using permanent marker on back of the paper.
+You always have the opportunity to redo your projects, after the critique sessions in order to improve your results.
+This is called "sharpening" a design.
+In such cases do not forget to add a capital "S" (meaning sharpened) next to the number of the project: your name-last name-project number S